ajoefield/automating-aws-with-python/README.md

-# automating-aws-with-python
+# automating aws with Python
-Repository for automating AWS with python Course
+Repository for the A CLoud GUru course: automating AWS with python